RocketRaccoon/jobrunner/README.md

+# Fixes in this fork
+Add jobName as parameter

 # ![](https://raw.githubusercontent.com/bamzi/jobrunner/master/views/runclock.jpg) JobRunner

 JobRunner is framework for performing work asynchronously, outside of the request flow.
 It comes with cron to schedule and queue job functions for processing at specified time.